RyuuXS/Reforestation/README.md

-## Did you know you should always take an extra pair of pants golfing?
-Just in case you get a hole in one.
+## Did you hear about the cheese factory that exploded in France?
+There was nothing left but de Brie.